A Curiosity Learning Labs Product

 Communication & Negotiation

 Every NPC interaction is a masterclass in communication.
-Players negotiate alliances, collaborate on missions and navigate complex social dynamics — building the articulation and persuasion skills that no textbook can teach.
+Players negotiate alliances, collaborate on missions and navigate complex social dynamics.

 🌿